YassinEldeeb/rust-embedded-langs-vs-native-benchmark/README.md

 # JSON Transformations - Native vs VRL vs Rhai

+> Note: benchmarks are ran within GitHub CI which might introduce a bit of noise, though, we can make a bold assumption that noise that will affect one will affect others.
+Since the benchmark only lasts a few seconds each.

 | Benchmark | Time (in µs) |
 |-----------|------|
 | Native | 209 |